 Makoti Medical Scheme Options Offer High Quality Affordable Care

-Makoti medical scheme options have been designed to give members of the scheme high quality medical care that they can afford.
-The medical scheme also aims to prevent illness by helping members remain healthy.
+Makoti medical scheme options give members of the scheme high quality medical care that they can afford.
+And the medical scheme also aims to prevent illness by helping members remain healthy.

-There are very limited options, but what this medical scheme guarantees is that you will be able to afford their plans, and these plans will suit your healthcare needs.
+Importantly, there are very few options, but what this medical scheme guarantees is that you will be able to afford their plans, and these plans will suit your healthcare needs.

 How the Makoti Medical Scheme Options Work

 Whichever one of the Makoti medical scheme options you choose, when you join the Makoti Medical Scheme, you will then choose which general practitioner (GP) will care for you when you get sick.
 Also, all members must stick with the same GP unless there is an emergency and it’s impossible to do so.

 And this is primarily so that you can develop a relationship with your GP, so he or she can get to know you and your family, and your needs.
 This follows through to medication and treatments that might conflict if different doctors were attending to you.